Welcome to the Terrific Tigers!

-Our topic for this term is "Skin, Fur and Feathers".
+Our topic for the Spring Term is "Skin, Fur and Feathers".

-Our topic for this half term is 'Pole to Pole'.
+Our topic for the second half of the term will be 'Pole to Pole'.
 Our literacy work will be based around the story 'Poles Apart'.
-We will also be using non-fiction books to help us find out about the animals in the story.
+We will be using non-fiction books to help us find out about the animals in the story.
 We will be writing stories, poems, postcards and lists, as well as investigating the features of non-fiction texts and doing our own information writing.

 'Poles Apart' will also be linked to our Geography curriculum, through fact finding about places in the story and locating places on a world map.

 During Art sessions, the children will work in groups to produce an igloo out of papier mache, which they will then paint in tones of a colour to demonstrate their understanding of colour mixing.